Life insurance for parents in the UK

 Statistics show that we’re far more likely to suffer a critical illness during our working lives than to die.

-As a result, when arranging life insurance it could be a good idea to add additional critical illness and terminal illness cover.
+As a result, when arranging life insurance it could be a good idea to add additional critical illness and/or terminal illness elements.

 - Pays out early if you’re diagnosed with an illness covered by your policy